Helping councils monitor affordable housing in their local communities

 The new service means it’s less likely that affordable housing will be misused.
 Homes turn up on Airbnb, get sublet, and get sold to people that aren’t eligible.
 Enforcement officers can now proactively spot potential problems and intervene.
 The service also makes it easier for conveyancing solicitors to find out if a property shouldn’t be sold on because it’s an affordable home.

-The Council now has a way of knowing how many affordable homes are available, so it can plan how many more to build based on accurate data.
-The end result should be reduced waiting lists for housing, and local residents with better access to an affordable council maintained property.
+It enables councils to know how many affordable homes are available, so they can plan how many more to build based on accurate data.
+The end result should be reduced waiting lists for housing and local residents with better access to an affordable council maintained property.

 If this service is adopted more widely it would enable the accurate and consistent collation and reporting of data on affordable housing stock at local, regional and national level in a way that just hasn’t been possible before.